Senior Team Mathematics Challenge Past Materials

 Teams divide into two pairs to solve a four mathematical problems in 8 minutes.
 The solution to the first problem is required to solve the second problems and so on.

 Please note that this round has changed for the 2011/12 and subsequent competitions.
-Specifically, the time available for each relay is now 8 minutes.
+Specifically, the time available for each set of questions is now 8 minutes.

 The teams split into two pairs, A and B with the teacher sitting in between.